michael-hartmann/caps/README.md

 $ make tests
 $ ./caps_tests
 ```
-Compilation may take about a minute, running the tests takes about 9 minutes
+Running the tests takes about 9 minutes (depending on your hardware).
+All tests
-(depending on your hardware).
-All tests should pass.
+should pass.

 ## Usage